PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
       ; stuff omitted.
-      set_var_16 root, root_array      ; Set up the pointer to the base of the array.
+      set_16 root, root_array          ; Set up the pointer to the base of the array.
       ; stuff omitted.
-      adj_var_16 root, item_len        ; Step to the next item.
+      adj_16 root, item_len            ; Step to the next item.

 *Example:*

     .zeropage
-    pieces: .res  2
+    pieces: .res  2                    ; Points to a chess piece

     .code
       ; stuff omitted.
-      adj_zpp_16 pieces, 10            ; Add 10 to the weight of this chess piece.
+      adj_16 (pieces), 10              ; Add 10 to the weight of this chess piece.

 *Example:*